fbladilo/testing/README.md

 ## External NFS server setup on AWS

 In order to demonstrate the migration of PV resources, you can deploy an external NFS server on AWS.
-The server will have a public IP, and could be pointed from both locations - source OCP3 and target OCP4 based clusters.
+The server will have a public IP, and could be pointed from both locations - source OCP3 and target OCP4 clusters.

 Instance creation and NFS server setup is handled by the following command:
 - `ansible-playbook nfs_server_deploy.yml`